samuelburbulla/dune-mmesh/paper.md

 1. Mark: Grid cells are marked for coarsening or refinement.
 2. Adapt: The cells are modified due to their markers and discrete functions are restricted or prolongated.

-In Dune-MMesh, due to the moving mesh, non-hierarchic adaptation is inavoidable.
+In Dune-MMesh, due to the moving mesh, non-hierarchic adaptation is unavoidable.
 However, we will try to follow the general Dune approach and separate the adaptation into two stages.

 __1. Mark__

 Dune-MMesh provides utility functions to mark cells either in expectation of a movement of vertices or regarding to their current geometrical properties, cf. Figure \ref{fig:movmark} (right).
+For instance, when moving the interface would cause a cell to get a negative volume, we mark this cell for coarsening (marked red in Figure \ref{fig:movmark}).
+Similarly, we use the edge length as indicator for coarsening or refinement (marked green).
 However, one can also use a proprietary procedure marking cells manually, or one can insert and remove vertices directly.

 __2. Adapt__